rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 ::: tab Method 2

-**Use this method only if your withdrawal address *cannot* be used to sign contracts via MetaMask (e.g. Argent or a Smart Contract).**
+**Use this method only if your withdrawal address *cannot* be used to sign transactions via MetaMask (e.g. Argent or a Smart Contract).**

 In this method, you will run: